hughiep/movie-ticket-booking-system/README.md

 ## Database design

-1. Requirement Collection and Analysis
+1. System Requirement and Analysis
 Read documents and the determine data requirements

 2.